Sex and Children

 I’ve stressed repeatedly that children’s lack of experience affects which rights are useful to them.
 It also affects whether they can exercise them.
 Saying that children have rights, but then not providing any means to compensate for their huge inequality in any struggle with adults is to render those rights meaningless.
 So the question is really a specific and acute instance of the more general problem of how to give weaker parties the tools to deal with stronger ones.

-The thing about children’s rights is that currently, assuming a normal family and school and community, they’re not nearly as far off the mark as many of our other deviations from fairness and justice.
+In many way, the rights stipulated here would change nothing about normal family life and upbringing.
+What they (try to) do is codify that situation so that it can be made to apply to all.
+Normal family and school life aren’t nearly as far off the mark as many of our other deviations from fairness and justice.
 That may not be too surprising given that most normal people care about children, certainly more than they do about any other class of human beings.
 There aren’t that many changes needed in normal situations.
 Where society fails badly is in the abnormal cases, the ones where children are neglected, abused, or preyed upon.
 And the core reason for that failure is that children have no rights.
 The optimum balance will be enough rights for the child to avoid, escape, or stop bad situations without interfering in benign families that require no interference.

 So far, I can't make comments appear on archive pages.
 Please click on the post title or permalink to go to the post page, if you'd like to comment.